cyr-ius/aiosysbus/README.md

     fbx = Sysbus()

     # Connect to the livebox with default options.
-    # Be ready to authorize the application on the Freebox.
+    # Be ready to authorize the application on the Livebox.
     await lvbx.open('192.168.1.1')

-    # Do something useful, rebooting your freebox for example.
+    # Do something useful, rebooting your livebx for example.
     await lvbx.system.reboot()

     # Properly close the session.